Edge states for second order elliptic operators in a channel: First facts and notations

 \subsection{Self-adjoint extensions of Hill's operators}

-We now review some basic facts on self-adjoint operators (see {\em e.g.}~\cite[Chapter X.1]{reed1975ii} for complete introduction).
+We now review some basic facts on self-adjoint operators (see {\em e.g.}~\cite[Chapter X.1]{reed1975fourier} for a complete introduction).
 We first recall some general definitions, and then focus on second order elliptic operators.
-We show the connection with symplectic spaces using the second Green's identity (see Lemma~\ref{lem:second_Green} below).
+We show the connection with symplectic spaces using the second Green's identity.